Pharmaco-OmicsLab/EasyPubPlot/README.md

-# EasyPubPlot -  Easy and Publishable Ploting
+# EasyPubPlot - Shiny App for Easy and Publishable Ploting

 EasyPubPlot provides interactive and customizable tools to easily create publishable plots for scientific papers.